-While ABC Funds is a fictitious example, the struggle is real.
-Collaboration across departments is necessary to put the right tools in the hands of the sales team.
+While Amazing Funds is a fictitious example, the struggle is real.
+Collaboration across departments is what’s needed to put the right tools in the hands of the sales team.
 Much like a loving relationship, there is sharing, learning, and give-and-take.

 Regular meetings with portfolio management/research, sales and marketing along with feedback after sales calls can ensure that materials reflect current economic trends and concerns.
 No matter how much a firm may wish to “push” a particular product to attain an asset goal, the firm’s first duty is to meet the needs of the ultimate investor.

 Keep the love alive with constant communication, active listening and sometimes compromise.
 Focusing solely on the needs of one versus the needs of another, or versus the relationship as a whole can lead to disastrous results.
 In our example, being prepared to help the advisor understand the historical ebbs and flows of small cap performance or positioning large cap alongside small as a diversification tool can demonstrate the wholesalers’ value as credible partners, not just salespeople.

 Armed with the love of the team back at home office, the wholesalers will be better equipped to close more deals.
 Investing in the relationship, sharing needs and wants, could lead to more relevant campaigns that could include white papers, social media posts, emails, webinars or podcasts hosted by the portfolio managers.
 Including conversations with key advisors or conducting informal research through the wholesalers can help identify the materials most worth spending your firm’s resources on.